farestouazi/fares-rolit/README.md

    C. LICENSE.txt
       Description: copy of the project license file

+IMPORTANT !!! :
+   - fltk.py file must be copied to the rolit folder after decompression.

-3. New files may appear in the extraction folder after running the rolit.py script:
+4. New files may appear in the extraction folder after running the rolit.py script:

    A. config.json
       Description: configuration file